-Clinical laboratories produce laboratory services for health care operators both in the public and private sector, including hospitals, health centres, medical centres and nursing homes.
+Medical laboratories produce laboratory services for health care organisations in both the public and private sector, including hospitals, health centres, medical centres and nursing homes.
 Laboratory medicine fields covered by accreditation include clinical chemistry, haematology, clinical microbiology, genetics, pathology, clinical physiology, nuclear medicine and clinical neurophysiology.

 In the health care sector, accreditation is voluntary.
 Laboratories use the accreditation to demonstrate to their clients they are competent in producing reliable laboratory services.
-All major public and private sector clinical laboratories that produce the majority of clinical laboratory services in Finland are accredited.
+All major public and private sector medical laboratories that produce the majority of medical laboratory services in Finland are accredited.

-The quality management system of an accredited clinical laboratory meet the principles of ISO 9001 standard.
-The international organisations ISO, ILAC and IAF have stated this compliance in their joint resolution.
+The quality management system of an accredited medical laboratory complies with the principles of ISO 9001.
+The international organisations ISO, ILAC and IAF have stated this compliance in their joint resolution (download pdf).

 Requirements and guidelines (updated 27th of February 2023)